USEPA/epaRShinyTemplate/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example using the header and app version elements:

 ``` r
 library(epaRShinyTemplate)